 Alexandra's is a brick-and-mortar store in Chicago that produces at least 15 different pierogi, uszka, pyzy, naleśniki, kopytka, Silesian dumplings, and more.
 They are authentic-tasting dumplings at supremely affordable prices.
 You can call ahead to place orders for pick up, but they do not ship to individuals, only businesses.
 The good news is that stores nationwide carry their products, making a trip to Chicago unnecessary.
-At your supermarket or specialty market, look for or ask your grocer if they carry the products.
+At your supermarket or specialty market, look for or ask your grocer if they carry Alexandra Foods.

 Babcia means "grandmother" in English, so you know their products are good.
 This is the mother lode of Polish food, books, souvenirs, Christmas ornaments, and more, and luckily they will ship their products nationwide.
-Babcia Foods carries name brands like Krakus bakery and Belmont sausage products and their own Babcia Foods brand, which includes honey, jams, condiments, and sauerkraut.
+Babcia Foods carries name brands like Krakus Bakery and Belmont Sausage products, as well as their own Babcia Foods brand, which includes honey, jams, condiments, and sauerkraut.
 Look for hard-to-find mixes, dry goods, and highly prized dried borowiki mushrooms.
-They offer gift baskets and will ship their products nationwide and to Hawaii, Alaska and Puerto Rico.

-The name of this bakery and online store, chruściki, is a popular Polish pastry known as "angel wings" or "bow ties" in the States.
-The brick-and-mortar stores have three locations in the Buffalo, N.Y., area but they have a decent selection of items that can be shipped.
-You'll find all the Polish favorites -- makowiec, nut rolls, placek, and more -- plus American-style desserts and wedding cakes.
+The name of this bakery and online store is a popular Polish pastry known as "angel wings" or "bow ties" in English.
+The brick-and-mortar stores have three locations in the Buffalo, N.Y., area but they have a decent selection of pastries and baked goods that can be shipped.
+You'll find all the Polish favorites—makowiec, nut rolls, placek, to name a few—plus American-style desserts and wedding cakes.

-This "delightful" business has three locations in Chicago.
-They offer all the traditional Polish pastries and bread you can imagine in addition to celebration cakes, holiday foods, and gourmet French pastries.
-Pączki are their specialty for Mardi Gras and Christmas Eve foods for wigilia but don't overlook the pierogi, soups, and sandwiches.
+This "delightful" business has three locations in Chicago, offering all the traditional Polish pastries and bread you can imagine in addition to celebration cakes, holiday foods, and gourmet French pastries.
+Pączki are their specialty for Mardi Gras, as are Christmas Eve foods for wigilia, but don't overlook the pierogi, soups, and sandwiches.
 Call for possible shipping.

-Lowell probably is the best-known distributor of Polish foods.
-It has a complete line of excellent products including cheeses, meats, fish, groceries, sweets, bakery, dairy and more.
-They have no brick-and-mortar store, just a processing plant.
-But their products are available at many ethnic delis and import stores as well as online.
+Lowell probably is the best-known distributor of Polish foods and has a complete line of excellent products including cheeses, meats, fish, groceries, sweets, bakery, and dairy.
+They do not have a brick-and-mortar store, just a processing plant.
+But their products are available at many international delis and import stores as well as online at Amazon.

-Here's another Chicago-based online-only store offering the full complement of Polish food -- pierogi, dumplings, naleśniki, sausages, bread, condiments, desserts, soups, vegetables, and jams, Polana is a one-stop-shop.
+Here's another Chicago-based store but this one is online-only.
+Offering the full complement of Polish food, from pierogi, dumplings, naleśniki, and sausages, to bread, condiments, desserts, soups, vegetables, and jams, Polana is a one-stop-shop.
 You can order your entire wigilia dinner from them so you can still observe the beautiful tradition of the Star Supper.

-This New York-based online company ships its huge selection of award-winning sausages, deli meats, pierogi, bread, pastries, condiments, jarred items, jams, candies, dry goods and much more to the continental United States.
+This New York-based online company ships its huge selection of award-winning sausages, deli meats, pierogi, bread, pastries, condiments, jarred items, jams, candies, dry goods, and much more to the continental United States.
 Dedicated to delivering only the best Polish products, including five types of sausage, traditional cold cuts, a variety of pierogi, desserts, and sweets, Sweet Poland is your online source for all your Polish ingredient needs.

 This online store air-ships authentic and much-loved dried Polish borowiki mushrooms and podgrzybek mushrooms anywhere in the world.
 The Polish mushrooms are handpicked in the forests of Western Poland, hand-dried using traditional methods, and then packaged and delivered worldwide.
 (Payment is through Paypal.)